microsoft/generative-ai-for-beginners/09-building-image-applications/README.md

 > **Video Coming Soon**

 There's more to LLMs than text generation.
 It's also possible to generate images from text descriptions.
 Having images as a modality can be highly useful in a number of areas from MedTech, architecture, tourism, game development and more.
-In this chapter we will look into the two most popular image generation models, DALL-E and Midjourney.
+In this chapter, we will look into the two most popular image generation models, DALL-E and Midjourney.

 ## Introduction

 In this lesson, we will cover:

 - Image generation and why it's useful.
-- DALL-E and Midjourney,what they are and how they work.
+- DALL-E and Midjourney, what they are, and how they work.
 - How you would build an image generation app.

 ## Learning Goals